 Requirements for coffee shops in the experiment

-The owners of all ‘coffee shops’ (the local term for cannabis cafés) in participating municipalities must take part in the experiment.
-These coffee shops must meet certain requirements, for example in regard to record-keeping.
+All ‘coffee shops’ (the local term for cannabis cafés) in participating municipalities must take part in the experiment.
+This means they must satisfy the relevant statutory requirements, for example in regard to record-keeping.

 Mandatory participation in the experiment